valensupport/valensupport.github.io/pages/customer_specific_apis.md

 #### Navigating the OpenAPI 3 page

 Valen has created 2 major revisions of the of the Valen API.
-By default the api1 defintion will be displayed.
-For realtime scoring, all customers use the api1 version as of April 2020.
-This API will not be depracated, and Valen will continue to support this interface.
+By default the "Current" defintion will be displayed.
+For realtime scoring, all customers use the Legacy/Deprecated version as of April 2020.
+Valen will continue to support "Legacy/Deprecated" interface.

 The avaiable scoring API's will be presented based upon the Line of Business (LOB) a given customer has subscribed to.
 Click on any of the LOB's such as /solutions/insureright/scoring (which is for Workers' Compensation), and the schema for this particular scoring interface will be presented.